yerasuu/UsefulThings/README.md

 # UsefulThings

-This rtepository consists in amny usuful posts about Development I learn and discover
+This repository consists in amny usuful posts about Development I learn and discover

 ## Posts